146 Years Ago

 “You’re new here,” she slurred, draping herself over the table.

 “I’d remember a face like yours,” the woman said, predictably.
-She flashed a shy smile, tucked a loose lock of hair behind her ear, which had heavy jewelry hanging from it.
+She flashed a shy smile and tucked a loose lock of hair behind her ear, which had heavy jewelry hanging from it.

 Pushing away whatever twinge of annoyance he felt at the intrusion, Egil smiled back.
 It could be nice to have company – even trite conversation with an inebriated stranger can distract from loneliness and errant thoughts.
 “It’s best if you don’t.”